0install/0repo/README.md

 Editing feeds
 -------------

-You can edit the unsigned feeds under repo/feeds whenever you want.
-Running 0repo again will regenerate the signed feeds in repo/public (if the source feed has changed).
+You can edit the unsigned feeds under `repo/feeds` whenever you want.
+Running `0repo` again will regenerate the signed feeds in repo/public (if the source feed has changed).
 You should commit your changes with `git commit`.

+You can also run `0repo modify URI (ID|VERSION) --stability=STABILITY` to modify the stability rating of one or more implementations in a feed with a specific URI.
+This is useful, e.g., for promoting a `testing` release to `stable`.

 To remove a feed, `git rm repo/feeds/FEED.xml` and run `0repo` again.